akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 }
 ```

 In the above program, let's create a global variable `wg` of type `sync.WaitGroup` (line 14).
 In the `main()` function add `wg.Add(1)` (line 37).
-In the `ExitHandler` add `defer wg.Done()` (line 26), the `defer` keyword executes at the end of function. `wg.Wait()` check id the counter has turned to zero or not, in this it would when you visit `http://127.0.0.1:8000/exit`, this then continues to the next line.
+In the `ExitHandler` add `defer wg.Done()` (line 26), the `defer` keyword executes at the end of function. `wg.Wait()` checks the counter has decremented to zero or not, in this case, it would when you visit `http://127.0.0.1:8000/exit`, this then continues to the next line.

 ## Conclusion

-Channels are the primary feature of Go language's coroutines, but they make it easier for users to use different ways to control the execution of coroutines in a program.
-It is up to you which one to use and it mostly depends on the program too, for a simple coroutines communication, channels should absolutely fine.
-Context on the other hand was made to use with servers but can also be used in simple programs.
-The sync library was developed to have low-level APIs for Go language to use internally but SyncGroup can be used as a high-level API to control coroutines execution.
+Channels are the star of Go language's coroutines, but they make it easier for users to use different ways to control the execution of coroutines in a program.
+It is up to you which one to use, and it mostly depends on the problem too, for a simple coroutines communication, channels should be fine.
+Context, on the other hand, was made to use with servers but can also be used in simple programs.
+The sync library was developed to have low-level APIs for Go language to use internally.
+Still, SyncGroup can be used as a high-level API to control coroutines execution too.

 I hope this post helps you in choosing the right one.